 This is the frame that was left.

 Then I moved to a heavyweight euro pallet.
-I dismantled it completely because I was going to use the planks only to make the body of my sandbox.
+I dismantled it completely because I was going to only use the boards to make the body of my pallet sandbox.

 Sanding and staining

 After that, I moved to sanding and staining(painting).
 First was the sandbox frame.
 I only sanded the top and bottom planks on one side.
 Just enough to prepare them a bit for staining.

 I didn’t want to dismantle what was left of the pallet completely and then sand and stain and put it back together.